net-man/5725Robot2019/README.md

 #### Custom Logging.

-This could be useful for debug specific things if there was a log fagging system, color coding, etc. read up on ascii escape codes
+This could be useful for debug specific things if there was a log flagging system, color coding, etc. read up on ascii escape codes

 #### WPILIB wifi table communication.